 We will endeavour to remove this personal information before publishing.
-Telephone numbers and email addresses relating to professional agents will not be removed unless this is specifically requested.
+Where an agent is acting for you the name, company name, contact details and address of your agent will not be removed unless this is specifically requested.

-There are occasions when other personal information is submitted within supporting documents, this personal information can include:
+There are occasions when other personal information is submitted within supporting documents this personal information can include: